jalessandrelli/jalessandrelli.github.io/readings.md

 - Friday, 4/24 @ Omaha, NE (details TBA)

 **Deceased readings and events:**

+- ~~Sunday, 12/1 @ Powell's Books, Portland, OR, with Dao Strom and Danielle Frandina~~

+- ~~Friday, 11/8 @ [Open Books,] Seattle, WA, with Shelby Handler, Kary Wayson and Woogee Bae~~

+- ~~Saturday, 11/2 @ [Cardinal Club,] Portland, OR, with Justin Rigamonti, John Beer, Rachel Springer and Veronica Martin. _Fur Not Light_ book release reading/launch~~

+- ~~Saturday, 10/26 @ the [Airstream Poetry Festival], Seaview, WA, with Rob Schlegel, Anis Mojgani and a host of other amazing readers~~

 - ~~Friday, 9/13 @ Montana Book Festival, Missoula, MT, with Hajara Quinn, Adrian Kien and Michael Earl Craig.
 "Is This Surreal or For Real" panel and reading.~~